Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 # HIPAA Administrative Simplification Regulation Text
-### March 2013
+## March 2013

 A covered entity must comply with the following requirements.

+### (1) Making the amendment.
-1. **Making the amendment.** The covered entity must make the appropriate amendment to the protected health information or record that is the subject of the request for amendment by, at a minimum, identifying the records in the designated record set that are affected by the amendment and appending or otherwise providing a link to the location of the amendment.
+The covered entity must make the appropriate amendment to the protected health information or record that is the subject of the request for amendment by, at a minimum, identifying the records in the designated record set that are affected by the amendment and appending or otherwise providing a link to the location of the amendment.

+### (2) Informing the individual.
-2. **Informing the individual.** In accordance with paragraph (b) of this section, the covered entity must timely inform the individual that the amendment is accepted and obtain the individual's identification of and agreement to have the covered entity notify the relevant persons with which the amendment needs to be shared in accordance with paragraph (c)(3) of this section.
+In accordance with paragraph (b) of this section, the covered entity must timely inform the individual that the amendment is accepted and obtain the individual's identification of and agreement to have the covered entity notify the relevant persons with which the amendment needs to be shared in accordance with paragraph (c)(3) of this section.

+### (3) Informing others.
-3. **Informing others.** The covered entity must make reasonable efforts to inform and provide the amendment within a reasonable time to:
+The covered entity must make reasonable efforts to inform and provide the amendment within a reasonable time to:
 - (i) Persons identified by the individual as having received protected health information about the individual and needing the amendment; and
 - (ii) Persons, including business associates, that the covered entity knows have the protected health information that is the subject of the amendment and that may have relied, or could foreseeably rely, on such information to the detriment of the individual.

+### (4) Recordkeeping.
-4. **Recordkeeping.** The covered entity must, as appropriate, identify the record or protected health information in the designated record set that is the subject of the disputed amendment and append or otherwise link the individual's request for an amendment, the covered entity's denial of the request, the individual's statement of disagreement, if any, and the covered entity's rebuttal, if any, to the designated record set.
+The covered entity must, as appropriate, identify the record or protected health information in the designated record set that is the subject of the disputed amendment and append or otherwise link the individual's request for an amendment, the covered entity's denial of the request, the individual's statement of disagreement, if any, and the covered entity's rebuttal, if any, to the designated record set.

-5. **Future disclosures.**
+### (5) Future disclosures.
 - (i) If a statement of disagreement has been submitted by the individual, the covered entity must include the material appended in accordance with paragraph (d)(4) of this section, or, at the election of the covered entity, an accurate summary of any such information, with any subsequent disclosure of the protected health information to which the disagreement relates.
 - (ii) If the individual has not submitted a written statement of disagreement, the covered entity must include the individual's request for amendment and its denial, or an accurate summary of such information, with any subsequent disclosure of the protected health information only if the individual has requested such action in accordance with paragraph (d)(1)(iii) of this section.
 - (iii) When a subsequent disclosure described in paragraph (d)(5)(i) or (ii) of this section is made using a standard transaction under part 162 of this subchapter that does not permit the additional material to be included with the disclosure, the covered entity may separately transmit the material required by paragraph (d)(5)(i) or (ii) of this section, as applicable, to the recipient of the standard transaction.

 ### (d) Implementation specifications:
+#### Denying the amendment.
-**Denying the amendment.** If the covered entity denies the requested amendment, in whole or in part, the covered entity must comply with the following requirements.
+If the covered entity denies the requested amendment, in whole or in part, the covered entity must comply with the following requirements.
+- (1) Denial.
+The covered entity must provide the individual with a timely, written denial, in accordance with paragraph (b)(2) of this section.
+The denial must use plain language and contain:
+- (i) The basis for the denial, in accordance with paragraph (a)(2) of this section;
+- (ii) The individual's right to submit a written statement disagreeing with the denial and how the individual may file such a statement;
+- (iii) A statement that, if the individual does not submit a statement of disagreement, the individual may request that the covered entity provide the individual's request for amendment and the denial with any future disclosures of the protected health information that is the subject of the amendment; and
+- (iv) A description of how the individual may complain to the covered entity pursuant to the complaint procedures established in § 164.530(d) or to the Secretary pursuant to the procedures established in § 160.306.
+The description must include the name, or title, and telephone number of the contact person or office designated in § 164.530(a)(1)(ii).

+- (2) Statement of disagreement.
+The covered entity must permit the individual to submit to the covered entity a written statement disagreeing with the denial of all or part of a requested amendment and the basis of such disagreement.
+The covered entity may reasonably limit the length of a statement of disagreement.

-3. **Rebuttal statement.** The covered entity may prepare a written rebuttal to the individual's statement of disagreement.
+- (3) Rebuttal statement.
+The covered entity may prepare a written rebuttal to the individual's statement of disagreement.
 Whenever such a rebuttal is prepared, the covered entity must transmit the material required by paragraph (d)(5)(i) or (ii) of this section, as applicable, to the recipient of the standard transaction.

 ---